-The Probability-Probability plot is used to test self-consistency of the Sky localization performances is good or not graphically.
-As described above, the searched area explains the accuracy of the sky map, on the other hand, a certain confidence area shows the precision.
-However, this two quantities should be related according to self-consistency.
+The Probability-Probability plot is used to check the self-consistency of the Sky localization performances.
+As described above, the searched area explains the accuracy of the sky map, whereas a certain confidence area shows the precision.
+However, these two quantities should be correlated.
 For instance, 90 % of events should have their true locations contained within their respective 90 % confidence area, on average.
 More generally, if we make a cumulative histogram of the confidence levels corresponding to the searched areas of all the events, it should be find close to a diagonal line in the plot, with small deviations due to finite sample size.
 The plot is called Probability-Probability plot (P-P plot).
-More in detail, the horizontal axes corresponds to certain confidence areas, whereas the vertical axes means the number of injections.
+Particularly, the horizontal axis corresponds to certain confidence area, while the vertical axis is the function of the injections whose true location are within the corresponding confidence areas.
 This self-consistency test is necessary but not sufficient condition for the validity of any Bayesian parameter estimation scheme.

-Basically, if the curve is far below the diagonal line, the obtained statistics is interpreted as optimistic result, according to the sky localization.
-This is because, for example, even if we search for 90 % confidence area, we cannot find 90 % of the injections.
+Basically, if the curve is far below the diagonal line, the obtained statistics are interpreted as optimistic result, according to the sky localization.
+This is because, for example, even if we search for 90% confidence area, we cannot find 90% of the injections.
 On the other hand, if the curve is far above the diagonal line, the result is regarded as pessimistic.